 Tokina 10-17mm

-The Tokina 10-17mm fisheye zoom is becoming an increasingly popular lens in underwater photography.
-Even Alex has one!
-It is not straight forward to mount a filter on this lens because unfortunately it does not have a rear filter mount.
-However it is easy to mount a Magic Filter on this lens, although the size of filter you require depends on whether your Tokina lens is designed for Nikon or Canon cameras.
+The Tokina 10-17mm fisheye zoom is one of the most popular lenses in underwater photography.
+However, this lens is a little tricker to mount a filter on because it does not have a rear filter mount and being a fisheye it cannot take a front mounted filter.
+That said it is easy to mount a Magic Filter on this lens, although the size of filter you require depends on whether your Tokina lens is designed for Nikon or Canon cameras.
+Once on, the Tokina 10-17mm delivers the Magic as well as any other lens (taken with Nikon D7000 and Tokina 10-17mm and original Magic filter):

 Nikon

 Fitting a Magic Filter to a Nikon mount Tokina 10-17mm is very simple.
-All you need is a square of filter cut to 23x23mm, which can be secured to the rear of the lens by taping the corners onto the large plastic surround to the rear filter element:
+All you need is a square of filter cut to 23x23mm, which can be secured to the rear of the lens by taping the corners (the ideal tape is Magic Tape and it is best to cut small strips before you start work) onto the large plastic surround to the rear filter element:

 23x23mm is smaller than any of the existing sizes of Magic Filter - and therefore if you already have one of our filters you can easily cut it down to fit the Tokina.
 If you want to buy a filter specifically for this lens we suggest that you buy a 50x50mm square that we sell for compact cameras (original Magic - CM; and GreenWater Magic GWCM) - as each sheet will give you four filters for the Tokina, which should keep you going for some time.